 Getting an email opened is a critical milestone on your path to victory, but it isn’t an end unto itself.
 After all, an open is just an open.
 What matters is the follow-through.

-How to measure subject line success in clicks and conversions
+Measuring email subject line success with clicks and conversions

-Knowing how many subscribers clicked on your subject line to view your email’s message doesn’t tell you whether they were interested in what they found inside.
-Your click-through rate (CTR) and conversion rate (CR) are better measures of subscriber engagement.
+The knowledge gained through monitoring open rates was always limited.
+Discovering how many subscribers clicked on your subject line to view your email’s message doesn’t tell you whether they were interested in what they found inside.
+It’s that interest, your subscribers’ engagement with your messages that tells the full story.

 “Just because you have a good subject line does not mean the message is going to work.” ~Ryan Phelan, Co-Founder of Origin Email Agency